 No, weed is not legal in the state of Indiana.
 The possession, sale, manufacture and consumption of marijuana is illegal within Indiana.
 Despite being surrounded by three states that have legalized marijuana in some way, Indiana has held fast to the idea of keeping marijuana a crime.
 Sadly, according to several news sources, Indiana does not look promising towards legalizing cannabis any time soon.
 Although 2/3 of the state’s population is supportive of legalization and several internal investigations with the state’s law enforcement has confirmed that many state residents cross the border to fulfill their cannabis-related need, it is imperative to acknowledge that cannabis is still highly illegal in the eyes of the state.

-Buying Marijuana in Indiana for any reason is still considered a crime.
+Buying marijuana in Indiana for any reason is still considered a crime.
 Indiana is regarded for having some of the harshest laws against the sale, possession and use of cannabis within the country.
 Please refrain from partaking in cannabis while residing within the state’s borders.

 Marijuana delivery services are incredibly illegal within the state of Indiana.
-In circumstances which 30+ grams of cannabis are being sold, marijuana “delivery” is classified as a felony resulting in 1+ years in incarceration and a massive fine.
+In circumstances in which 30+ grams of cannabis are being sold, marijuana “delivery” is classified as a felony resulting in 1+ years in incarceration and a massive fine.

 Due to the high illegality of cannabis, there are no cannabis stores in the state of Indiana.
 Once marijuana does become legalized, be sure to check back in with us at Where’s Weed for all of your cannabis needs and inquiries.